 The birthing spectacle is truly a highlight for anyone visiting Tanzania this time of year and we encourage our clients to escape the cold winter weather and head to the sunshine and the cute faces of 400,000 wildebeest calves and zebra foals.
 As the plains start to dry out and food resources are depleted, the herds venture gradually west and north as their epic journey begins.

-Have a look at our sample itineraries which will get you a front row seat: Tanganyikya Wilderness Safari, Quintessential Tanzania and Great Rift Valley.
-Now is the perfect time to start planning to visit Tanzania for the 2023 Baby Boom.
+Have a look at our sample itineraries which will get you a front row seat: Tanganyikya Wilderness Safari, Authentic Tanzania and Great Rift Valley.
+Now is the perfect time to start planning to visit Tanzania for the 2025 Baby Boom.
 Give us a call on 800-700-3677 to start the conversation.
 For additional inspiration Learn more about the Great Migration …